nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Task index is the number displayed between "#" and description of the task.
     - e.g. "#1029 meeting", 1029 is the index.

+- Input reminder format is either on or off, with the time component having the same HHmm in 24-hrs.

 ```

 ### Showing all commands : `help`